Cold and flu season always seems to drag on and on, doesn’t it?

 SUGGESTED REMEDY: Garlic syrup.

-I recommend purchasing and using fresh garlic cloves.
+I recommend purchasing and using fresh garlic cloves, but dried garlic could work in a pinch.

 Usnea is my new herb love, and I plan on getting to know this wild-looking thing really well this year.

 Usnea is a tree lichen that, you guessed it… grows on trees!
-It’s a combination of algae and fungus that has been used historically for respiratory infections such as pneumonia and tuburculosis.
+It’s a combination of algae and fungus that has been used historically for respiratory infections such as pneumonia and tuberculosis.

 I recently used usnea to help my kids through the seemingly neverending cough they had, and I’m happy to report they all got through it without developing any sort of infection even though many other little ones their age were coming down with them.